noi-techpark/webcomp-weather-video/work/README.md

 ## Usage

-Use the `serve.sh` file to start a python webserver.
+Use the `python3 -m http.server` file to start a python webserver.